Homepage Astrology Blog Star Guide Horoscopes Nude Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 The Angles are the most important houses.
 Planets in angles are the strongest and most significant.

-Tenth, Seventh and Fourth signs counted in relation to a malefic planet (Mars or Saturn) as if it were the Ascendant.
+Tenth, Seventh and Fourth signs counted in relation to the sign holding a malefic planet (Mars or Saturn) as if it were the Ascendant.
 Also when in corporeal conjunction (i.e. as if in the First House of the Malevolent).
-Planets placed here are unfortunate, but the negativity is cancelled by reception.
+Planets placed here are considered unfortunate, but the negativity of the position is cancelled by reception if applicable.

 Angular